kyleaoman/rockstar/README.md

     `GADGET_MASS_CONVERSION`) to convert Gadget internal units to comoving Mpc/h and Msun/h.

+    Note that `GADGET` only works with the binary GADGET formats.
+For GADGET as well as AREPO HDF5 snapshots, use `AREPO` for the file format.
+You will then have to set `AREPO_LENGTH_CONVERSION` and
+    `AREPO_MASS_CONVERSION` to convert internal snapshot units to comoving Mpc/h and Msun/h, respectively.
+Make sure to compile Rockstar with "`make with_hdf5`";
+    otherwise, the code will not accept these config options.

-    Similarly, if you use `TIPSY`, you should set the length and velocity conversion multipliers (`TIPSY_LENGTH_CONVERSION` and `TIPSY_MASS_CONVERSION`)
+    If you use `TIPSY`, you should set the length and velocity conversion multipliers (`TIPSY_LENGTH_CONVERSION` and `TIPSY_MASS_CONVERSION`)
     to convert Tipsy internal units to comoving Mpc/h and physical km/s.
     Note that Tipsy format is in a _beta stage of support_---please contact